raymondklutse/raymondklutse/README.md

 - 👯 I’m looking to collaborate on Data Science and Software Development projects.
 - 🤔 I’m looking for help with Data Science, Web Development and Cross Platform Mobile Application Development.
 - 💬 Ask me about Data Science and Software Development.
-- 📫 How to reach me: Email: raymondklutse@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I love music, reading and writing.